JoseOmolon/myprofile.io/README.md

 ## 🌟 Features
 - **Responsive Design**: Optimized for viewing on desktops, tablets, and mobile devices.
 - **Professional Layout**: Clean, user-friendly interface designed to highlight my work.
+- **About Me Section**: A brief introduction to who I am and my professional goals.